AlvaroRuizDelgado/Morse/Morse_webservice.md

       - [ ] If I'm using nohup, I should check whether it's already running (registry variable).
 Ignoring the error works in this case, but it's not good practice.
         - [x] I'm killing it if it exists, still can't figure how to check if it's running using shell and a register.
 If the process is not there, it fails and ends --> ignore_errors: yes.
     - [ ] The best option is to make it a service and use the "service" module.
-  - [ ] Openstack.py to retrieve the IPs of the instances created by Heat and add them to hosts.
+  - [x] Openstack.py to retrieve the IPs of the instances created by Heat and add them to hosts.
 How to continue to Ansible from Heat?
-    - [ ] I can make a script that joins both together, as long as they are in the controller.
+    - [x] I can make a script that joins both together, as long as they are in the controller.
+      - [x] Adding the proper environment variables, it can be remote.
+    - [ ] I would like to make it so it only retrieves IPs of a given stack.
   - [x] Separate the modules in different files (or folders in this case).
   - [ ] Do pip install --upgrade setuptools before using pip.

-- [ ] LBaaS
+- [x] LBaaS
   - [x] LBaaS v2 not currently installed in our openstack.
 Even though it was only experimental in Kilo (our version), it seems that the core functions were mostly the same.
-  - [ ] Make one by hand to learn.
+  - [x] Make one by hand to learn.
-  - [ ] Configure it in Ocata.
+  - [x] Configure it in Ocata.

 - [ ] SSH
   - [x] I wasn't sure how to access the server I created in the OpenStack machine.
 The options I saw are listed below (note that none would allow for icmp to work).
 In the end SSH port redirection is the easiest and the one that has the least impact.